National Space Grant College and Fellowship Program

-The space-grant colleges are educational institutions in the United States that comprise a network of fifty-two consortia formed for the purpose of outer space-related research.
-Each consortium is based in one of the fifty states, the District of Columbia, or Puerto Rico, and each consists of multiple independent space-grant institutions, with one of the institutions acting as lead.
+The space-grant colleges are educational institutions in the United States that comprise a network of fifty-three consortia established in 1988 for the purpose of outer space-related research.
+Each consortium is based in one of the fifty states, the District of Columbia, Puerto Rico, and Guam.
+Each consists of multiple independent space-grant institutions, with one of the institutions acting as lead.

 Similar programs include sea-grant colleges (instituted in 1966) and sun-grant colleges (instituted in 2003).

 Objectives

-The program claims the following objectives:
+The program states the following objectives: